MichaelSalata/compare-my-biometrics/README.md

 ```

 ### OPTIONAL: Include Your Fitbit Data
-By default, the project uses example fitbit data if you cannot include your own.
+By default, the project uses example fitbit data in the example_data directory.

 #### Steps to use your Fitbit data with the project
 ##### Find your CLIENT_ID and CLIENT_SECRET